URK21CS2064/Power-Manager-Telemetry/README.md

 4. **Download Application Code**:
    - Access the `GUI_code` folder in the repository, download the files, and execute the application.

+## Code

+The core functionality of the Power Management Tool is implemented in the `power.py` file.
+This script handles various aspects of system telemetry measurement and power management.
+You can find the code at `code/power.py`.

 ## Tools Utilized